ourlifeloop/marketing/src/cms/training-faqs/where-do-i-find-the-display-code-for-my-community-display.md

 ---
-question: Where do I find the display code for my community's tv display?
+question: Where do I find the display code for my community's TV display?
 answer: On the left-hand side, click on the "Display" tab.
 Click on the display you would like to show on your TV.
 The community and will display code are located at the top middle of your screen.
 You will input those codes into the